 A legacy since 1978

-SuperCine's roots date back to June 1978, when best friends Bob Seidler and Larry Michalski founded the little post-production company in Burbank, CA. The dynamic duo and former Vietnam War photographers made a name for themselves in the film lab sector, working exclusively with Super-8 film.
+SuperCine's roots date back to June 1978, when best friends Bob Seidler and Larry Michalski founded the little post-production company in Burbank, CA. The former Vietnam War photographers made a name for themselves in the film lab sector, working exclusively with Super-8 film.
 Bob and Larry built strong relationships with their clients by putting an emphasis on care.

 After a great run the two moved on to bigger things and SuperCine’s doors closed in 1992.
-Larry moved on to Fotokem and Bob went to Universal Studios.
+Larry moved on to Fotokem to lead the sales team, while Bob went to Universal Studios to become a key member in the development of the Home Video Department.
 The two ultimately retired as executives.
+By 2016, the dynamic duo's involvement in the entertainment industry came to an end, but their legacy lives on…

-In 2017, Jordan Schulz, Cal State Northridge CTVA graduate, and grandson to Bob revived the SuperCine name.
-While in college, Jordan built a strong network with fellow students Christopher Walsh and Aria Jackson.
-The three felt that in order to succeed in such a competitive industry, they would need a solid team.
-The SuperCine Network For Emerging Filmmakers laid the foundation for that team.
-The network served as an outlet for aspiring, ambitious filmmakers to collaborate, learn and share best practices, and push the envelope of creativity.
-Its members would champion a culture of care.
+In 2017, Jordan Schulz, Cal State Northridge TV production graduate, and grandson to Bob Seidler revived and rebranded the SuperCine name.
+While in college, Jordan established the SuperCine Network For Emerging Filmmakers with fellow students Aria Jackson and Christopher Walsh.
+The network served as an outlet for aspiring, ambitious filmmakers to collaborate, learn and share best practices, push the envelope of creativity, and most importantly, champion a culture of care.

-On May 6th, 2018, SuperCine Entertainment, a company built on care, would emerge with a mission to band together with the most passionate creatives to deliver ambitious, thought-provoking work to a worldwide audience.
+On May 6th, 2018, SuperCine Entertainment, a full-service production company built on care, would emerge with a mission to collaborate with the most passionate creatives to deliver ambitious, thought-provoking work to a worldwide audience.